risiko79/mopidy_plex/README.rst

     password = Password
     port =
     host =
+    profile =

 'Servername' above can be the name of the server (not the hostname and port) or it could be <hostname|ip>:port.
 You can find the server name in plex web settings.
 'token' is a valid registered token from your plexpass account If 'token' is set username and password are ignored otherwise username and password is needed to login.
+'profile' is plex home user to switch after login

 Project resources